cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 #### Description

 Bulk account creation, and sometimes profile population, by using the application's account signup processes.
-The accounts are often used for generating content spam, laudnering cash and goods, spreading malware and skewing reputation, reviews and surveys.
+The accounts are often used subsequently for generating content spam, laundering cash and goods, spreading malware, affecting reputation, causing mishchief, and skewing search engine optimisation (SEO), reviews and surveys.

-Account Creation generates new accounts, rather than attempting to access existing accounts - see Credential Cracking and/or Credential Stuffing.
+Account Creation generates new accounts, rather than attempting to use existing accounts - see Credential Cracking and/or Credential Stuffing.

 #### Other Names and Terms

-Account pharming; Fake account; Fake social media account; Impersonator bot; Massive account registration; New account creation
+Account pharming; Fake account; Fake social media account creation; Impersonator bot; Massive account registration; New account creation; Registering many user accounts

 #### See Also